 We’re visiting Thailand today!
 Chrissy shares play & learning activities for toddlers and preschoolers, baking & craft ideas for parents, and her unconventional parenting thoughts at her blog, The Outlaw Mom (TM) Blog, and as a contributor to Kids Activities Blog.
-You can also find her debating about work-life balance at The Verdict and turning traditional thoughts on their head at Think Inside The Box.
+You can also find her debating about work-life balance at The Verdict.
 Drop by her blog(s) for a visit – you’ll be glad you did!
 Here are three posts from The Outlaw Mom that I love: School Supplies Cake, Thirty Active Indoor Activities for Kids, and (just in time for Halloween!)
 Easy Oreo Spiders.

 When I was a child, most people would look at me quizzically when I said I was Thai, and say, “Thai – like from Taiwan?”
 I would have to explain that Thailand was a different country than Taiwan and that even though the countries’ names sounded similar, I was not Taiwanese.
 These days, nearly everyone knows about Thailand since it’s a top honeymoon and tourist destination and you can almost always find a Thai restaurant anywhere you go.
 If the most you’ve experienced about Thailand is the delicious food, then join me on this quick trip to learn a little bit more!